Does Google AdWords Work?

 Are you already doing both, but doubting the effectiveness?
 Just check out the paid and organic report in analytics.
 It will help you fully understand the value of combining your SEO and paid efforts is having, and help you win bigger.
 “As a paid search marketer, you’ll be able to identify all the long-tailed queries for which organic is earning great performance and enhance your bid strategies accordingly,” says Thomas Stern, SVP of Clients Services at ZOG Digital.
 “To date, we haven’t found an account that doesn’t at least contain some top ranking keywords that we’ve proven should also be bid on with PPC.”

-Argument #3: The traffic I get from AdWords never converts.
+Argument #3: The traffic I get from Google Ads never converts.

 Oh dear, there’s a reason (or several reasons) for that!
 In all seriousness, this is a legitimate problem, but I know from experience that with effective management you can turn your paid search efforts into a conversion generating machine (unless your business is doomed to fail for lacking a quality product or offering).

 Back in 2013 eBay faced a similar dilemma, threw their hands up, and made the bold claim that Google AdWords doesn’t work.
 In response, they received a lot of backlash from marketers and business owners laughing in their faces and deeming eBay’s marketing team naïve and uninformed.
 The reality is eBay just sucks at paid search.
 Sorry eBay, I know I’m being a bit harsh, but let’s explore the reason why some companies, like eBay, fail to get conversions from paid search.